alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-participating-christian-feasts.md

 ---
-layout: post
-title: "Ruling on participating in Christian feasts"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. -3"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is not permissible to participate in the feasts of the Christians or any of the disbelievers since this falls under cooperation in sin and transgression, approval to Munkar, and declaring loyalty to the Kuffar."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA no. -3
+summary: It is not permissible to participate in the feasts of the Christians or any of the disbelievers since this falls under cooperation in sin and transgression, approval to Munkar, and declaring loyalty to the Kuffar.
+title: Ruling on participating in Christian feasts
 ---

 ### Question: